On the geography of log-surfaces: Basic notions from log geometry

 \end{definition} After such a general preparation, we now focus on the case of surfaces.

-Let $(X,D)$ be a log surface, i.e., $X$ is a smooth projective surface and $D = \sum_{i=1}^{r} D_{i}$, where $D_{i}$ are smooth projective curves and $D$ has at most ordinary double points as singularities.
-The Chern numbers of such a log surface $(X,D)$ are the following:
+Let $(X,D)$ be a log-surface, i.e., $X$ is a smooth projective surface and $D = \sum_{i=1}^{n} D_{i}$, where $D_{i}$ are smooth projective curves and $D$ has at most ordinary double points as singularities.
+The Chern numbers of such a log-surface $(X,D)$ are the following: